Kyriosity/read-write/README+/software/~design/samples/README.md

 <p dir=rtl>,When I am in a painting<br>.I'm not aware of what I'm doing<br><i><b>Jackson Pollock</b> (1912-1956) </i></p>

-Editor of raster images is the richest and multi-faceted support of thinking in application design: presentation, processing, and persistence.
+Editor of raster images is the richest and most multi-faceted support for thinking in application design: presentation, processing, and persistence.
-All of these three ask for optimization, equally logical and tricky.
+All of these three ask for optimization (equally logical and tricky).

 Maps of pixels range from grayscale thumbnails to giant high-density multi-layered canvases or animations.